NathanKr/generic-make-http-request/README.md

 <h2>Motivation</h2>
-fetching data from the server on button click or page load is a common task which involve :
+making http request to the server on button click or page load is a common task which involve :
 <ul>
-<li>perform http request to the server using fetch \ axios to get the response data</li>
+<li>perform http request to the server using fetch \ axios </li>
 <li>showing spinner</li>
 <li>showing error</li>
 <li>showing success</li>